 The best way to teach them is to let them fail and make mistakes.

 Assessments should not come as a surprise because they should be constant.

 9.3: Evaluate Accurately, Not Kindly

 It might not seem so at first blush, but at the end of the day accurate and kind are the same thing.

-You must be precise in assessing who has been responsible for what result and judge independently, because people tend to inflate their own contributions.
+You must be precise in assessing who has been responsible for what results and judge independently because people tend to inflate their own contributions.

 9.4: Tough Love is The Hardest and Most Important Type of Love

 It’s the most important because it’s so rare.
 Compliments are easy, tough love is not, but it’s the most useful.